google/zetasql/docs/one-pager.md

    not change. `repeat_argument` represents a sampling seed and must be a positive value of type `INT64`.
 +  `WITH WEIGHT`: Optional.
 Retrieves [scaling weight][scaling-weight].
-If specified, the `TableSample` operator outputs one extra column of type `DOUBLE` that is greater than or equal 1.0 to represent the actual scaling weight.
+If specified, the `TABLESAMPLE` operator outputs one extra column of type `DOUBLE` that is greater than or equal 1.0 to represent the actual scaling weight.
 If an alias is not provided, the default name _weight_ is used.
    +  In Bernoulli sampling, the weight is `1 / provided sampling probability`.